bhavikpanchal28/2D-Video-Game/README.md

 Jumping animations have been added to the player. \
 A scrolling background has been added. \
 Pixel perfect horizontal collision has been implemented.
 As well as a few blocks in place as obstacles. \
 Fire traps have been added.
-With animation.
+With animation. \
+Next implementation will be player collision with the traps.